YargiC5/Cybersecurity-Project-1-Installing-and-Configuring-ELK-Stack/README.md

 SSH into the control node and follow the steps below:
 - Copy the playbooks to the Ansible Control Node.
-- Run the playbook, and navigate to /etc/ansible/files to check that the installation worked as expected.
+- Run the playbook with the command `ansible-playbook [playbook-name].yml elk` and navigate to /etc/ansible/files to check that the installation worked as expected.
 - Use the curl command to add the config file:
 <code> curl https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat > /etc/ansible/files/filebeat-config.yml </code>